 If your child is selected to perform in an additional piece of choreography whether solo, duo, trio, or small group, additional fees will apply.

 In-House Choreography fees are payable to Free Elements Dance and are due on the first session of choreography.

 You have a two-week window from your first lesson to decide if you wish to withdraw from dance.
 We are happy to issue refunds at this time, with the exception of registration fees.

-Withdraws after the first month of classes: 50% refund
+Withdraws after the first month of classes – 50% Tuition refund

-To ensure your dancer is in the correct class for the season, please be advised these first two weeks may involve a shuffle.
+The Shuffle – To ensure your dancer is in the correct class for the season, please bring be advised that these first two weeks may involve a shuffle.